-1836 Birthday of satirist William S. Gilbert, later to achieve immortality as the lyricist half of the Gilbert & Sullivan operetta-writing team that produced The Mikado, The Pirates of Penzance, H.M.S.
-Pinafore and other staples of the genre.
+1836 Birthday of satirist William S. Gilbert, later to achieve immortality as the lyricist half of the Gilbert & Sullivan operetta-writing team that produces The Mikado, The Pirates of Penzance, H.M.S.
+Pinafore, and other staples of the genre.

-1930 Marilyn Miller, Fred Astaire, Adele Astaire and Eddie Foy, Jr., are all Smiles.
-This Florenz Ziegfeld production, with a score by Vincent Youmans, is based on a Noel Coward story about a French waif brought to America for a taste of the high life.
+1930 Marilyn Miller, Fred Astaire, Adele Astaire, and Eddie Foy, Jr., are all Smiles.
+The Florenz Ziegfeld production, with a score by Vincent Youmans, is based on a Noël Coward story about a French waif brought to America for a taste of the high life.

-1942 An ice age, a hurricane and the possible end of the world are visited upon the Antrobus family of New Jersey in The Skin of Our Teeth, Thornton Wilder's surreal parable about the survival of man against all odds.
-The opening night cast features Fredric March, Florence Eldridge and Tallulah Bankhead.
-The show will win the Pulitzer Prize and run 359 performances.
+1942 An ice age, a hurricane, and the possible end of the world are visited upon the Antrobus family of New Jersey in The Skin of Our Teeth, Thornton Wilder's surreal parable about the survival of man against all odds.
+The opening night cast features Fredric March, Florence Eldridge, and Tallulah Bankhead.
+The play wins the Pulitzer Prize and runs 359 performances.

-1964 Alan Alda plays a young writer having an affair with his prostitute neighbor (Diana Sands) in The Owl and the Pussycat by Bill Manhoff, which opens tonight at the ANTA Theatre and runs 428 performances.
-The movie is made in 1970 with George Segal and Barbra Streisand.
+1964 Alan Alda plays a young writer having an affair with his prostitute neighbor (Diana Sands) in The Owl and the Pussycat by Bill Manhoff, which opens at the ANTA Theatre and runs 428 performances.
+A 1970 film adaptation stars George Segal and Barbra Streisand.

-1999 Broadway brushed up its Shakespeare tonight, as Kiss Me, Kate opened for the first time since 1965.
-Starring Marin Mazzie and Brian Stokes Mitchell, the production will run 882 performances at the Martin Beck Theatre.
+1999 Broadway brushes up its Shakespeare, as Kiss Me, Kate opens for the first time since 1965.
+Starring Marin Mazzie and Brian Stokes Mitchell, the production runs 882 performances at the Martin Beck Theatre.